PhilLAL/waltz-docs/docs/user_guide.md

 All actions are registered in the users’ log tab on the left side panel.
 If you want to repeat an action, click on the “arrow” button near the action.

 ### add a new host?
-Open the Navigation Tree tab and click on the “+” button.
+In the Navigation Tree tab click on the “+” button to open settings bar.
 Put host's name and its port.
 Add this information to the Navigation Tree by clicking on the “+” near the input box.

+### delete host?
+In the Navigation Tree tab click on the “+” button to open settings bar.
+Click on the "-" button near the host you want to delete.

-### add/delete device to/from the database?
+### add device to the database?
+Please, refer to the part _2.2.1.4 Tango Server Wizard_ of this User Guide.

 ### get information about the host?
 Open the Navigation Tree tab, select the needed host and then either click on “i” button under the tree or click on the Info Control panel.